SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - When accessing internal tables using the secondary table key, the key name (or the alias if specified) must be specified.
 They are not selected automatically.
 If no secondary key is specified in a processing statement, the primary key or primary table index is always used.
 If you want to make use of this key in ABAP statements, for example, `READ`, `LOOP AT` or `MODIFY` statements, you must specify the key explicitly using the appropriate additions, for example, `WITH ...
 KEY ...
 COMPONENTS` or `USING KEY`.
 - Use cases:
   - To improve read performance.
-  - For very large internal tables (that are filled once and changed very often)
+  - For very large internal tables (that are populated once and changed very often)
   - Standard tables, whose primary table keys cannot be unique, can be provided with a means of ensuring that unique table entries are read.
  - Note that defining secondary table keys involves additional administration costs (additional memory consumption).
 Therefore, the use of secondary table keys should be reserved for cases where the benefits outweigh the extra costs.
 - For more details, see the programming guidelines for secondary keys: [Secondary